 Resume History: How Far Back Should a Resume Go?

-Are you struggling to land interviews despite your qualifications?
+Are you struggling to land interviews despite being perfectly qualified for the job?
 Your resume might be the culprit.
 Writing a well-crafted and persuasive resume is essential in today's competitive job market.
 But when it comes to your work history, how far back should a resume go?
-This is a question that perplexes many job seekers and its answer holds significant relevance in the hiring process.
+It’s a question that perplexes many job seekers, so we’re here to demystify the resume-writing process.

 What work history should be on a resume?

-While the goal is to present a focused resume history section that showcases your qualifications and aligns with the job you're targeting, it's essential to strike the right balance between relevance and conciseness.
-Work on including only the most relevant and impactful experiences, as that is what will allow you to demonstrate your suitability for the position and increase your chances of securing an interview.
+The goal is to present a focused resume history section that showcases your qualifications and aligns with the job you're targeting.
+It's essential to strike the right balance between being relevant and being concise.
+We advise including only the most relevant and impactful experiences, as that is what will allow you to demonstrate your suitability for the position and increase your chances of securing an interview.

-Here are some key considerations to help you to decide what to include:
+These key considerations will help you to decide what to include:

-• Relevant work experience: Prioritize roles that align with the skills, qualifications, and responsibilities mentioned in the job description
+• Relevant work experience: Prioritize roles that align with the skills, qualifications, and responsibilities mentioned in the job advert.
+The advert is your cheat-sheet for what the hiring manager will be looking for when they review your resume.

-• Recent employment: Start with your current or most recent job and work backward approximately 10 to 15 years
+• Recent employment: Start with your current or most recent job and work backward for approximately 10 to 15 years.

-• Significant roles and achievements: This could include roles where you demonstrated leadership, achieved impressive results, or contributed to major projects
+• Significant roles and achievements: Consider roles that don’t directly correlate to your target role, but enable you to demonstrate additional skills that aren’t evident elsewhere on the resume.
+This could include roles where you demonstrated leadership, achieved impressive results, or contributed to major projects

-• Length and white space: Your resume should not exceed 2 pages, but there needs to be enough white space to enable it to pass the 6-second test
+• Length and white space: Your resume should ideally not exceed 2 pages, but there needs to be enough white space to enable it to be easily digested by a recruiter in just a few seconds.

-When it comes to determining how far back your job history should go on a resume, considering general rules of thumb can help you to strike the right balance.
-Let's explore practical guidelines, potential age discrimination concerns, and useful tips to decide the appropriate timeframe for your work history section.
+When you’re thinking about how far back a resume should go, considering general rules of thumb can help you to strike the right balance.
+Let's explore practical guidelines, potential age discrimination concerns, and useful tips, to decide the appropriate timeframe for your work history section.

 A great resume represents between 10 and 15 years of detailed experience.
 Of course, if you’re new to the work world or are applying for an executive position, you could have more or less experience.
 Let’s break it down into three general rules.

 For those who are just starting their careers or have limited professional experience, it’s generally acceptable to include all positions you’ve held.
-This showcases your early work experience and any internships, part-time jobs, or entry-level roles that contribute to your qualifications for the desired position.
-Your resume should also end up on one page.
+This showcases your early work experience and any internships, part-time jobs, or entry-level roles that contribute to your skills and qualifications for the desired position.
+Your resume should be no longer than one page.

-As a professional with several years of experience, it’s advisable to limit your job history section to the past 10-15 years.
-This time-frame allows you to focus on your most recent and relevant experience, highlighting the skills and accomplishments that align with the position you’re applying for.
+As a professional with several years of experience, you can usually include all your permanent, full-time roles.
+You don’t need to include early career roles, such as student jobs, weekend positions, or temporary roles.
+This allows you to highlight the recent and relevant skills and accomplishments that align with the position you’re applying for.
 It also ensures your resume remains concise and avoids overwhelming hiring managers with excessive details.

-3. Executive level (or up to 25 years of experience)
+3. Executive level (or over 15 years of experience)

 Age discrimination and its potential impact on resume history